 - We help our clients keep current on the latest trends in the industry through our regularly updated Energy and Environmental Trends Watch blog.

-- In 2020 and 2021, Chambers USA ranked Blank Rome for Energy: Oil & Gas (Regulatory and Litigation) – Nationwide.
+- Chambers USA 2019 through 2023 ranked Blank Rome for Energy: Oil & Gas (Regulatory and Litigation) – Nationwide.

 How We Can Help